Connect with others who understand.

 Side effects

-The FDA-approved label for Brukinsa lists common side effects including decreased white blood cells, decreased platelet count, decreased red blood cells (anemia), muscle and bone pain, and upper respiratory infection.
+The FDA-approved label for Brukinsa lists common side effects including decreased white blood cells, decreased platelet count, anemia (decreased red blood cell count), muscle and bone pain, and upper respiratory infection.

 Rare but serious side effects listed for Brukinsa include low blood cell counts, bleeding problems, infections, a risk of other cancers, fetal harm for pregnant people, and heart rhythm problems.